gxldCptRick/gxldCptRick.github.io/pages/_posts/2023-08-20-making-a-python-script-to-make-posts.markdown

 ---
+author:
+- Andres Hermilo Carrera Reynaga
+categories:
+- tutorial
+date: 2023-08-20 06:27:20 +0000
 layout: post
+tags:
+- jekyll
+- python
+- scripting
-title: "Making a Python Script to Make Posts"
+title: Making a Python Script to Make Posts
-date: 2023-08-20 06:27:20 +0000
-author: Andres Hermilo Carrera Reynaga
-categories: tutorial
-tags: [jekyll,python,scripting]
 ---

 Today I will be covering a script I made to help me build posts on jenkins without having to remember as much which will be nice.
 I am working with python a lot so today I decided to write a script that can generate at template for me to start bulding the post headers and what not based on when I wanted to create the page